-To change a bulb, remove the cover B. Pull the bulb holder 6 to access the bulb.
+To change a bulb, remove cover A. Pull bulb holder 6 to access the bulb.
 Bulb type: W5W.

 The engine may be hot when carrying out operations in close proximity.
-In addition, the engine cooling
+In addition, the engine cooling fan can come on at any moment.